erkyrath/glkote/README.txt

 Example pages:

 - sample-demo.html    -- a "fake game" that demonstrates library features
+- sample-demo.js      -- source code for the fake game
+- sample-demo2.html   -- same fake game with a different stylesheet
+- glkote-demo2.css    -- the different stylesheet
 - sample-help.html    -- pop-up help page for the fake game
 - sample-minimal.html -- minimal, no-window use of the library